Tree preservation orders

 Where there is an immediate threat to important trees or to an individual specimen, the Council can make a TPO to protect the tree(s), which comes into immediate effect and will continue for six months or until the TPO is confirmed, whichever is the sooner.
 If we decide to make a Tree Preservation Order we will write to the owner and other interested parties, enclosing a copy of the TPO.
 We will also write to them again when we confirm the Order, explaining their rights and responsibilities.

-The effect of a TPO is to make it an offence to cut down, top, lop, uproot, willfully damage or willfully destroy a tree without the prior consent of the Local Planning Authority.
+The effect of a TPO is to make it an offence to cut down, top, lop, uproot, wilfully damage or wilfully destroy a tree without the prior consent of the Local Planning Authority.
 There are legal powers the Council may use to prosecute offenders.
 A person who intends to carry out work to a protected tree is required to submit an application in writing for consent under the TPO.
 Applicants are advised to seek the advice of an Arboriculturalist or discuss the proposal informally with the local planning authority's Tree Preservation Officer before making an application.